High School Classes

 5.)
 Animal Farm by George Orwell - ISBN: 978-0-451-52634-2

 6.)
-Night by Elie Wiesel - ISBN: 978-0-374-50001-6 (all students will need to have the exact copy, specifics will be listed in the Syllabus)
+Night by Elie Wiesel - ISBN: 978-0-374-50001-6 (all students will need to have the exact copy; specifics will be listed in the Syllabus)

 7.)
-Good Poems by Garrison Keiller - ISBN-10: 0142003441 or ISBN-13 :978-014200344
+Good Poems by Garrison Keiller - ISBN-10: 0142003441 or ISBN-13:978-014200344

 COURSE DESCRIPTION: Researcher M. J. Adler stated, “We must teach by asking questions, leading discussions, and helping students to raise their minds from understanding or appreciating less to a state of understanding or appreciating more.”
-This is the approach we will take in World Literature Socratic Seminar.
+This is the approach we will take at the World Literature Socratic Seminar.
 Designed to be paired with the Modern World History class, your child will gain a deeper understanding of world events as they delve into discovering the historical, political, and socio-economic situations revealed in classic prose and poetry.
 Students can make meaning of texts through careful analysis and student-led discussions.
 In the course, students will read Les Miserables to understand class struggles, Oliver Twist to see the effects of the Industrial Revolution, and Heart of Darkness to consider the consequences of Imperialism.
 They will dissect All Quiet on the Western Front to understand the horrors of trench warfare, Animal Farm to consider Orwell’s unique take on fascism and communism, and Elie Wiesel’s Night to capture the depravity of the Holocaust.

 CLASS LENGTH: 90 mins./30 weeks

-COURSE FEE: $280 MATERIALS FEE: $35
+COURSE FEE: $300 MATERIALS FEE: $40

 HOMEWORK LEVEL: Moderate